-Financial summary 1 January - 31 December 2021
+Financial summary 1 January - 31 December 2022

 Sunborn London Oyj ("The Company") continued to be a SPV with no other purpose than owning and leasing out the Sunborn London yacht hotel.
-The yacht hotel is leased out to Sunborn International (UK) Ltd, a sister company to the Company, through a bareboat charter agreement with a fixed sum of GBP 195,000 per month in lease currently.
+The yacht hotel is leased out to Sunborn International (UK) Ltd, a sister company to the Company, through a bareboat charter agreement with minimum sum of GBP 195.000 per month in lease.
+During the year to 31 December 2022, an additional 1.100 MGBP was charged by the Sunborn London Oyj to account for updated capital cost, planned bond repayments, vessel insurance and classification costs.
+The monthly charter cost is increased with inflation to GBP 234.000 per month from 1.1.2023 onwards.

-Rental Income for the reporting period was in line with the renewed bareboat charter agreement 2.71 MEUR (2.68 MEUR).
-Operating costs were in line with previous year despite the additional costs caused by refinancing.
+Rental income for the reporting period was 3.97 MEUR (2.71 MEUR).
+Operating costs were in line with previous year if ignored the additional costs related to refinancing in 2021.

-Book value of the yacht hotel as of 31 December 2021 approximates the fair value of the yacht hotel based on income approach using discounted cash flow analyses.
-The management has considered the influence of Covid-19 in the fair value and continues to carefully monitor any further consequences of the Covid-19.
+Book value of the yacht hotel as of 31 December 2022 approximates the fair value of the yacht hotel based on income approach using discounted cash flow analyses.